I cannot believe the price of coconut milk lately!

 There are many tutorials out there on how to make your own coconut milk.
 Just a simple Google search will yield thousands of results.
 So, I am not reinventing the wheel here.
 However, after watching a bunch of videos, I found two that I liked and then really have done a combination of the two.

 Both of these tutorials used dried coconut.
 You can also make homemade coconut out of fresh coconut, but living in CO, it’s rare that I have access to good quality coconuts.
 The last few that I’ve purchased have all been moldy, so I’m done with that.
 You can also find frozen coconut meat at Asian markets.
 I have a bunch of Asian markets to choose from here in Denver, but I have yet to find frozen coconut that tastes OK.
 I’ve tried several different brands, from different stores, and they have all had a really strange taste.
 I can’t quite place it, but it was not pleasant.
-So, I’ll still to my dried shredded coconut.
+So, I’ll still to my dried shredded coconut (affiliate link).

 Now, I use a combination of these videos.
 Here are my notes.